 In this case, we really need to find out the cause of the licking and chewing so that we can properly treat your dog’s problem.
 This will help us reach the best treatment plan too.

-Some of the underlying causes of licking paws might be:
+Some of the underlying causes of licking paws include:

-- Allergic dermatitis (usually pollens, also food and fleas).
+- Allergic dermatitis (often environmental pollens, also food and fleas).

 It’s important to note that your dog’s diet is a big one to consider in cases of licking at paws, especially as conditions such as food allergies can develop later in life.
 Sometimes eliminating the problem part of the diet is all that’s needed, whilst changing to an appropriately balanced home-cooked food or a hypoallergenic commercial one.